http://www.medicaldaily.com/parkinsons- ... ent-259364

 Kirk RS & Sawyer R, ed.
 (1991) Pearson’s Composition and Analysis of Foods, 9th edn.
 Longman Scientific and Technical: Harlow, UK.http://www.webmd.com/diet/phytonutrients-faqhttp://en.wikipedia.org/wiki/Food_compo ... cite_ref-7

 An other interesting issue is related to our high grain consumption.
 We know about the gluten problem, this was addressed before, but there may be an additional problem namely that our high grain consumption leads to extra mineral deficiencies.
-Phytates bind minerals which then are not absorbed any more by the gut.
+Phytates in grain bind minerals which then are not absorbed any more by the gut.

 So you need a healthy gut lining (to make sure nothing gets in that does not belong there) with a good balanced bacterial content (to make sure vitamins are produced and micronutritients are absorbed).
 And your diet needs vegetables and fruits of high quality.
 It was said that the absorption of minerals from food is 1000 times more efficient than from supplementation.